Arthritis in Horses

 Arthritis joint symptoms include swelling, pain, stiffness and decreased range of motion (lack of mobility).
 Any joint in the body can be affected by osteoarthritis, but the most common locations of arthritis in horses are found in the fetlocks, back/spine, hocks, neck and hoofs (including the navicular area).
 Specific diagnosed arthritic conditions within the equine industry are can also be diagnosed as ringbone and bone spavin.

 What causes arthritis in horses?

 There are two main causes of arthritis diagnosed in horses, inflammation and general wear and tear.
 Horses over a certain age are also more likely to show signs of arthritic pain.
 A lifetime of bearing weight and absorbing shock takes its toll and the horses natural mechanisms for repair decline.
-When damage starts to occur quicker than repair, then a joint problem often follows.
+When damage starts to occur quicker than a repair, then a joint problem often follows.

-Sadly, age-related deterioration (or DJD) is hard to avoid all-together, but it’s important to note that age isn’t the only contributing factor in DJD.
+Sadly, age-related deterioration (or DJD) is hard to avoid altogether, but it’s important to note that age isn’t the only contributing factor in DJD.
 Horses that are vigorously exercised over hard ground are at greater risk of arthritis later in life through repetitive trauma.
 Similarly, horses that are poorly conformed will be relying on compensating joints to balance them.
 As a result, the joints are quickly weakened and become susceptible to injury and strain.